hongily25/paris2023/README.md

-# paris2023
+# Paris 2023
-A 5 day itinerary
+A 5 day itinerary in Paris.

-# day one
+# Day one

-- Thoughts: excited for all the eating and cafes.
+- Thoughts: Excited for all the eating and cafes.
 Wondering if it'll be too cold to walk around or if it'll rain.
 - Lunch:
 - Activities:
 - Dinner:

-# day two
+# Day two

 - Thoughts: Hope the schedule isn't too tight.
 - Lunch:
 - Activities:
 - Dinner:

-# day three
+# Day three

 - Thoughts: Lots of walking is inevitable.
 - Lunch:
 - Activities:
 - Dinner:

-# day four
+# Day four

 - Thoughts: Dining will take a long time.
 - Lunch:
 - Activities:
 - Dinner:

-# day five
+# Day five

 - Thoughts: Sad it'll be the last day.
+Should be good food though.
 - Lunch:
 - Activities:
 - Dinner: